Entanglement Spectrum as a diagnostic of chirality of Topological Spin Liquids: Analysis of an $\mathrm{SU}(3)$ PEPS: Conclusions

 Specifically, we are able to use the splitting of conjugate $\mathrm{SU}(3)$ irreps in the low-lying entanglement spectrum to diagnose whether the underlying topological state is chiral or non-chiral, as we show that a splitting of conjugate $\mathrm{SU}(3)$ irreps is not possible for a chiral $\mathrm{SU}(3)$-level-one entanglement spectrum with these discrete symmetries.
 We demonstrate this diagnostic by comparing the entanglement spectrum from the data of the Abelian {\it chiral} $\mathrm{SU}(3)$ spin liquid PEPS of Ref.~\onlinecite{Chen2020} to that of the {\it non-chiral} Abelian $\mathrm{SU}(3)$ spin liquid PEPS with the same symmetry properties under time-reversal ${\cal T}$, reflection ${\cal R}$, and its product $\mathcal{RT}$, found in Ref.~\onlinecite{Kurecic2019}: We find that, indeed, the former, chiral spectrum possesses no splittings of conjugate irreps, while the latter, non-chiral spectrum does possess such splittings.
 We also explain that coupling between the left- and right-moving chiral branches of the ES of the non-chiral state, which is present in the non-chiral entanglement Hamiltonian, can indeed give rise to such splittings.

 This method of analyzing conjugate splittings to assess chirality has the advantage of being straightforward to read off from the entanglement spectrum.
 Other methods of directly establishing a non-vanishing chiral central charge exist, such as the modular commutator\cite{Kim2022chiral,Kim2022modular,Zou2022}, but the simplicity of the conjugate splitting approach makes it numerically and practically very accessible, as the entanglement spectrum is already known to be calculable numerically for relatively complex wavefunctions such as a PEPS (as in the data considered in this paper) at numerically attainable system sizes that contain detailed information about the underlying topological state.
-In future, we hope to use this method to potentially conduct studies of the chirality of families of $\mathrm{SU}(3)$ PEPS going beyond the particular chiral $\mathrm{SU}(3)$ spin liquid PEPS of Ref.~\onlinecite{Chen2020} explored here.
-Further, the phenomenon of conjugate splittings is likely a more general feature of $\mathrm{SU}(N)$ spin liquid PEPS for $N > 2$.
-We hope to explore these phenomena in such contexts as well, subject to available numerical entanglement spectrum data. \footnote{Such data is now available for higher-$N$ Abelian spin liquid PEPS: see, e.g., Ref.~\onlinecite{Chen2021}.}
+In future, we hope that this method can be used to conduct studies of the chirality of families of $\mathrm{SU}(3)$ PEPS going beyond the particular chiral $\mathrm{SU}(3)$ spin liquid PEPS of Ref.~\onlinecite{Chen2020} explored here.
+Further, the phenomenon of the absence of conjugate splittings should be a more general feature of chiral $\mathrm{SU}(N)$ spin liquid PEPS for $N > 2$.
+Extension to chiral $\mathrm{SU}(4)$ spin liquid PEPS is already in progress, and we hope to explore this in other systems as well, subject to available numerical entanglement spectrum data. \footnote{Such data is now available for higher-$N$ Abelian spin liquid PEPS: see, e.g., Ref.~\onlinecite{Chen2021}.}